perfsonar/historical/perfSONAR-PS/tutorial/README.txt

 result (each member of the resultsString) and store the resulting hash objects into the $self->{METADATA} object.
 As it stands right now 'parse' is intelligent enough to handle interfaces and endPointPairs from the v2 of the nmwg schema.
-Future additions will handle more subjects, so editing parse will normally not be the job of the MP developer.
+Future additions will handle more subjects; editing parse will normally not be the job of the MP developer.

 For debugging purposes, we can insert something else after the for loop to show us